Steve-Fenton/TypeSpec/README.md

  - All arguments must be "quoted" (including numebrs), ie. "(\d+)", not just (\d+)
  - All arguments arrive as strings and must be parsed if necessary
  - You can choose whether the step matcher is case sensitive (pass the `i` flag to ignore case)
+ - The first argument passed to a step is always the test context

 Similarities: